-The basic principle behind the working of oscillators can be understood by analyzing the behavior of a LC tank circuit shown by Figure 1, which employs an inductor L and a completely pre-charged capacitor C as its components.
+The basic principle behind the working of oscillators can be understood by analyzing the behavior of an LC tank circuit shown in Figure 1 below, which employs an inductor L and a completely pre-charged capacitor C as its components.
 Here, at first, the capacitor starts to discharge via the inductor, which results in the conversion of its electrical energy into the electromagnetic field, which can be stored in the inductor.
 Once the capacitor discharges completely, there will be no current flow in the circuit.

 However, by then, the stored electromagnetic field would have generated a back-emf which results in the flow of current through the circuit in the same direction as that of before.
-This current flow through the circuit continues until the electromagnetic field collapses which results in the back-conversion of electromagnetic energy into electrical form, causing the cycle to repeat.
+This current flow through the circuit continues until the electromagnetic field collapses which result in the back-conversion of electromagnetic energy into electrical form, causing the cycle to repeat.
 However, now the capacitor would have charged with the opposite polarity, due to which one gets an oscillating waveform as the output.

-This indicates that in order to obtain the oscillations which are continuous and of constant amplitude, one needs to compensate for the energy lost.
+This indicates that in order to obtain the oscillations which are continuous and of constant amplitude, one needs to compensate for the energy loss.
 Nevertheless, it is to be noted that the energy supplied should be precisely controlled and must be equal to that of the energy lost in order to obtain the oscillations with constant amplitude.

 This is because, if the energy supplied is more than the energy lost, then the amplitude of the oscillations will increase (Figure 2a) leading to a distorted output; while if the energy supplied is less than the energy lost, then the amplitude of the oscillations will decrease (Figure 2b) leading to unsustainable oscillations.